Medically reviewed by Kristin Hall, FNP

-However, if your penis has a severe curve, is noticeably bent in one direction, feels painful or has a curve that negatively affects your sexual performance, you may be affected by an issue called Peyronie's disease.
+However, if your penis has a severe curve, is noticeably bent in one direction, causes pain or discomfort or negatively affects your sexual performance, it's not okay and you should seek medical treatment.

 Peyronie's disease is a disorder in which scar tissue forms in the tunica albuginea — the fibrous membrane of structural collagens that surrounds the tissue of your penis.

 Your penis is made up of three cylinder-shaped areas.
 Two of these are masses of soft erectile tissue called the corpora cavernosa.
 These fill up with blood when you’re aroused, causing you to develop an erection.

 The third is the urethra, which connects your bladder to your penis and discharges semen when you ejaculate.

 The tunica albuginea covers all of this tissue, acting as a sort of fibrous envelope that’s wrapped around the cylindrical areas that carry out the important functions of your penis.